Kansas Solar Panels

 Key Takeaways

-- Kansas gets 5.4 peak sun hours daily — making it a surprisingly strong state for solar energy production year-round.
+- Kansas gets 5.4 peak sun hours daily, giving homeowners strong solar production potential year-round across the state.

-- Go solar for as low as $90/month with Palmetto’s LightReach lease — no upfront cost, no maintenance, and a 90% Production Guarantee.
+- Go solar for as low as $90/month with Palmetto’s LightReach lease — no upfront cost, and Palmetto handles all maintenance.

 Looking for More Detailed Kansas City Guides?